boristupek/OPAL_LUC_C_sink_Finland/Opal_DATA_CODE.SOC/readme Content + How to Run.txt

-## Carbon sink potential of land use change in Finland
+## Carbon sink potential of land use change on mineral soils in Finland
 ## Tupek et al. 2020 boris.tupek@luke.fi

 # CONTENT of the SOC analysis include: